DungKHoang/OneViewPSDrive/README.md

    * Not TESTED on OneView 3.00
    * Not TESTED with PowerShell OneView library 3.00
-   * Server prfiles may have some issues
+   * Server profiles may have some issues